Deeooonn/Cybersecurity_Portfolio/Cyberops_Track/Kibana_Investigations/05. Investigating an Attack on a Windows Host/README.md

 * All the other three alerts in the GET request for the same f4.exe file in the transcript.
 Two of the signature IDs are the same but all indicating Trojan activity.

 **Part 2: Using Kibana to Investigate Alerts**

 * Filtered for the the date and time period of the event

 * Filtered out HTTP activity and found 4 downloaded files and four sites

+* Filtered for DNS alerts, tested all domains seen on virustotal for maliciousness

+* Filtered for DCE/RPC for information about windows network remote procedures and resources involved and got the following

+* Filtered for Kerberos for information on hostnames and domain names used

+* PE for information on portable executables

+* SSL and x.509 for information on security certificate and countries that were used

+* SMB for more information on the SMB shares on the littletigers network

+* Weird for protocol and service anomalies and malformed communications